uni-notes/uni-notes/README.md

 - Using katex instead of mathjax
 - `content-visibility: auto`

+## Why PWA?

+PWA are applications that have been designed to be capable, reliable, and installable with a single codebase.

+Using a PWA in this case allows the contributors of the website and I to ensure legible and understandable content, without worrying about the app development.

+For more details, check out Google’s [blog post](https://web.dev/what-are-pwas/)

 ## ⚠️ Disclaimers

 - **Make sure to give due credit** when sharing these notes, to help support this project :) Publishing this as your own without crediting and using the exact Open Software License 3.0 would be bypassing the license, and demeaning this project.